SherineBrahma/deepfermi/README.md

 ```

 ### 5. Run Post-Install Script
-To replace the default lbfgs.py in the Torch package with the modified version:
+To setup the framework for testing and training post-installation of the packages.
 ```
 sh post_install/post_install.sh
 ```